j3-signalroom/supercharge_streamlit-apache_flink/.blog/run-flink-locally-script-explanation.md

    - If the argument is incorrect, an error message is displayed with proper usage information.

 2. **Argument Parsing**:
-   - Parses optional arguments such as:
     - `--profile`: AWS SSO profile name.
     - `--chip`: Specifies the target architecture (amd64 or arm64).
-     - `--aws-s3-bucket`: Optionally specifies the AWS S3 bucket name.
+    - `--aws-s3-bucket`: Specifies the AWS S3 bucket name.

 3. **Validation Checks**:
    - Checks if required arguments (`--profile`, `--chip`, and `--aws-s3-bucket`) are provided.